OctoAito/Splatoon/README.md

 **This is my first time writing a "read me," so bear with me here.**

-**NOTE: THIS TUTORIAL AND THEME IS FOR WINDOWS ONLY
+- THIS TUTORIAL AND THEME IS FOR WINDOWS ONLY
-- IT IS ALSO FOR THE DISCORD DARK APPEARANCE ONLY**
+- IT IS ALSO FOR THE DISCORD DARK APPEARANCE ONLY

 How to Install
 ==============